sagaops/argo/README.md

 # argo
-This repository contains code for argoCD project going forward
+This repository contains code for argoCD projects going forward!